wmfmorgan/WFM-planner/project.md

 13. **Data ownership is sacred** – Full export/import must always work perfectly.
 14. **If it hurts maintainability, it gets refactored before merge** – Long functions, copy-paste = red flag.
 15. **Hulkamania runs eternal** – Must still work in 10 years with zero dependency updates.
+16. **Comments must be championship-caliber**
+    Every JS module, Python service file, and complex template block shall carry enough clear, sectioned comments that a brand-new warrior (or future AI Hulkster) can pick it up cold in 2035 and instantly know:
+    - What the file owns
+    - Why it exists
+    - How the major sections flow
+    - Any non-obvious tricks or gotchas
+    We don’t comment every line — we comment like architects dropping blueprints on the announce table.
+Headers, responsibilities, and section breaks only.
+If a future brother has to guess, we failed.
+    Hulkamania-level commenting runs eternal.

 **Break any of these and the Hulkster will personally leg-drop your PR.**